donno/donno.github.io/docs/_drafts/make-rootfs.md

 qemu-system-x86_64.exe: WHPX: Unexpected VP exit code 4
 ```

-As a result he start time for the image was about 90 seconds which I believe
+As a result the start time for the image was about 90 seconds which I believe
 attributed to not being able to use the visualisation acceleration option.

 Overall neat, however my interest is not so much building a image for a new